RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon I gave a talk at the Joint Math/CS Seminar at UC Davis.
+Slides are [here](/assets/kronMatVec1-3Davis1hrPPT.pdf).
+Thanks to [Jasper](https://jasperchlee.github.io/) and [Greg](https://www.math.ucdavis.edu/~greg/) for organizing!

-- \newicon New paper on arXiv, and accepted to AISTATS: [_Quantifying Epistemic Uncertainty in Diffusion Models_](https://arxiv.org/abs/2602.09170)!
+- New paper on arXiv, and accepted to AISTATS: [_Quantifying Epistemic Uncertainty in Diffusion Models_](https://arxiv.org/abs/2602.09170)!

-- \newicon In Fall 2025, the Simons Institue worked on a list of open problems, which I helped work on and is now released for the public!
+- In Fall 2025, the Simons Institue worked on a list of open problems, which I helped work on and is now released for the public!
 Read the list of problems [here](https://arxiv.org/abs/2602.05394).
 Check it out -- I helped write about sketching!

-- \newicon New paper on arXiv: [_The matrix-vector complexity of $Ax=b$_](https://arxiv.org/abs/2602.04842)!

 $\phantom{.}$

 \begin{dropdown}{_Old News_}

+Feburary 2026:

+- New paper on arXiv: [_The matrix-vector complexity of $Ax=b$_](https://arxiv.org/abs/2602.04842)!

 October 2025: